Get trial

 Beyond the Basics

-• Customizable validity periods: Define validity ranges and date columns to control exactly how and when records are considered active, enabling granular historical analysis.
+• Customizable validity periods: Define validity ranges and date columns to control exactly how and when records are considered active, enabling more granular historical analysis.

 Frequently Asked Questions